mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/history/ontitlechanged/index.md

 ---
 title: history.onTitleChanged
 slug: Mozilla/Add-ons/WebExtensions/API/history/onTitleChanged
+page-type: webextension-api-event
+browser-compat: webextensions.api.history.onTitleChanged
 ---

+{{AddonSidebar()}}

-{{AddonSidebar()}}当 document 的标题更改时触发你可以使用 {{WebExtAPIRef("history.onVisited")}}去进行监听。However, the {{WebExtAPIRef("history.HistoryItem")}} that this event passes to its listener does not include the page title, because the page title is typically not known at the time `history.onVisited` is sent.Instead, the stored {{WebExtAPIRef("history.HistoryItem")}} is updated with the page title after the page has loaded, once the title is known.
+当 document 的标题更改时触发你可以使用 {{WebExtAPIRef("history.onVisited")}}去进行监听。However, the {{WebExtAPIRef("history.HistoryItem")}} that this event passes to its listener does not include the page title, because the page title is typically not known at the time `history.onVisited` is sent.Instead, the stored {{WebExtAPIRef("history.HistoryItem")}} is updated with the page title after the page has loaded, once the title is known.
 The history.onTitleChanged event is fired at that time.
 So if you need to know the titles of pages as they are visited, listen for `history.onTitleChanged`.

 ## Syntax